 AncestryDNA

 As founder, it was Ken’s vision that brought AncestryDNA into existence.
 Drawing on his Ph.D. in genetics, he laid the groundwork for what would become a revolutionary product—one that, for the first time, could reveal an individual’s ethnicity with remarkable accuracy and identify distant cousins through shared ancestors dating back to the 1800s.
-He used his law degree to navigate complex regulatory challenges, address ethical dilemmas such as false paternity, and protect privacy—successfully pushing back against law enforcement efforts to access the genetic database.
-He wove these skills together with his business acumen to create the most popular genetic test ever developed.
+Leveraging his legal background, he skillfully navigated complex regulatory challenges, addressed profound ethical dilemmas such as false paternity, and protected consumer privacy.
+By weaving this scientific and legal expertise together with sharp business acumen, he created the most popular genetic test ever developed.

 Hemophilia Gene Therapy

-Ken was CEO of Avigen, the company that initially developed the gene therapy product that would become Beqvez™.
-The treatment was ultimately licensed to Pfizer, who advanced it through regulatory approvals in the US and Europe and now markets it under the Beqvez™ brand.
-Designed for adults with hemophilia B, Beqvez™ delivers a functional copy of the Factor IX gene to the liver, allowing the patient’s cells to produce the missing clotting factor themselves.
-This one-time gene therapy represents a cure for patients born with this life-threatening genetic disease.
+Ken served as CEO of Avigen, the company that initially developed the groundbreaking gene therapy product that would become Beqvez™.
+The treatment was ultimately licensed to Pfizer, which advanced it through global regulatory approvals and now markets it under the Beqvez™ brand name.
+Designed for adults with hemophilia B, the therapy delivers a functional copy of the Factor IX gene to the liver, enabling the patient’s own cells to produce the missing clotting factor.
+This innovative, one-time gene therapy represents a functional cure for patients born with this life-threatening genetic disease.

 Helio Liver

-Ken was the CEO and primary inventor behind HelioLiver™—a breakthrough blood-based test for the early detection of hepatocellular carcinoma (HCC).
-Designed for high-risk patients, HelioLiver™ combines protein biomarkers, cell-free DNA methylation analysis, and machine learning to identify liver cancer at earlier, more treatable stages.
-Now under FDA review, the test has the potential to transform clinical practice by enabling accurate detection through a simple blood sample—representing a significant advancement in the effort to reduce mortality from liver cancer.
+Ken was the CEO and primary inventor behind the multiomic HelioLiver™ platform—a breakthrough, blood-based test for the early detection of hepatocellular carcinoma (HCC).
+Designed for high-risk patients, the diagnostic combines protein biomarkers, cell-free DNA methylation analysis, and machine learning to identify liver cancer at earlier, more treatable stages.
+Currently under FDA review, the test has the potential to transform clinical practice by enabling accurate detection through a simple blood sample—representing a significant advancement in the global effort to reduce liver cancer mortality.

 Nectar Allergy

 Ken was the founder and CEO of Nectar Allergy, a company that reinvented allergy care through innovation, accessibility, and technology.
-Nectar introduced a new model of treatment by offering at-home immunotherapy in the form of drops instead of traditional shots, combined with virtual care and a seamless digital experience.
-The company vertically integrated its operations with a 503A compounding pharmacy licensed in 49 states, enabling personalized treatment at scale.
-This model not only expanded patient access, but also powered a new generation of allergy clinics that are significantly more profitable.
+Nectar introduced a groundbreaking model of treatment by offering at-home immunotherapy drops instead of traditional allergy shots, combining clinical efficacy with virtual care and a seamless digital experience.
+The company vertically integrated its operations by establishing a 503A compounding pharmacy licensed in 49 states, enabling personalized treatment at scale.
+This comprehensive model not only dramatically expanded patient access but also powered a new generation of allergy clinics designed for exceptional clinical quality and enhanced operational profitability.